wp-plugins/general-headers/readme.txt

-=== General Headers ===
+=== General Headers & Footers ===
 Contributors: midrangeman
 Donate link: http://www.geekyramblings.org/plugins/donate/
-Tags: headers,html
+Tags: headers,footers
-Requires at least: 2.1.0
+Requires at least: 2.2.0
-Stable tag: trunk
+Stable tag: Trunk

-This plugin allows you to add arbitrary headers to all pages within a Wordpress site.
+This plugin will give you the ability to add generalized headers & footer HTML to all the pages in your blog.

+Note: The headers are added between the <HEAD> and </HEAD> tags, so they cannot be used to add text to the page.
+It's intended to allow you to add meta data to the pages.

+The footer entry is inserted into your blog just before the </BODY> tag, as long as the theme you are using uses the correct Wordpress function calls.

 == Installation ==

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate it in the Plugin options
-3. Add your headers to the options page.

 (pretty simple, eh?)

-== Options ==

-1. Header contains the HTML headers that should appear at the top of every Wordpress page.
+Use the options page to set the header & footers you want to use.

+NOTE: The headers & footers can be any arbitrary HTML (javascript included) so be very careful with what you set the values to.

 == Frequently Asked Questions ==

-= Works it with all WordPress versions? =

-It should, although it's only been tested on WordPress 2.3.1.
+None at the moment.

 == License ==